 - Improves balance and coordination

-- Helps us to move more smoothly (and more easily)
+- Helps us to move more smoothly (and more efficiently)

 - Reduces the symptoms of arthritis